Strongorange/kokoa-clone-2020/README.md

-#Kokoa Clone 2020 Update Course
+# Kokoa Clone 2020 Update Course

-CSS got so mych better!
+HTML & CSS are so much fun!